rlguy/Blender-FLIP-Fluids/README.md

 ## System Requirements

-- Windows, MacOS, or Linux operating system
+- Windows, macOS, or Linux operating system
-- Blender 3.1 to 4.1 compatible
+- Blender 3.1 to 4.2 compatible
 - CPU 64-bit Intel® or AMD® or Apple Silicon multi-core processor
 - 8 GB RAM minimum, 16 GB of RAM or more is highly recommended